Saifullah Paracha: Joint Review Task Force

 On January 21, 2009, the day he was inaugurated, United States President Barack Obama issued three Executive orders related to the detention of individuals in Guantanamo Bay.

 That new review system was composed of officials from six departments, where the OARDEC reviews were conducted entirely by the Department of Defense.
 When it reported back, a year later, the Joint Review Task Force classified some individuals as too dangerous to be transferred from Guantanamo, even though there was no evidence to justify laying charges against them.
 On April 9, 2013, that document was made public after a Freedom of Information Act request.

 Saifullah Paracha was one of the 71 individuals deemed too innocent to charge, but too dangerous to release.

 Obama said those deemed too innocent to charge, but too dangerous to release would start to receive reviews from a Periodic Review Board.

 Periodic Review Board

 The first review wasn't convened until November 20, 2013.
 Paracha was approved for transfer on May 13, 2021.

 Paracha's son

 Paracha's son, Uzair Paracha, was convicted in 2005 for providing support to Al-Qaeda, that included assistance for Majid Khan to obtain documents.

 On July 3, 2018, 15 years after his arrest, Uzair's conviction was deemed void by Judge Sidney H. Stein based on newly discovered statements made by Ammar Al Baluchi, Majid Khan and Khalid Sheikh Mohammad.
 Stein, who oversaw Paracha's trial and imposed his sentence, called it a "manifest injustice" to let the conviction stand and granted Paracha's request, made in November 2008, for a new trial.

-Uzair was freed on the 13th of March, 2020 and willingly repatriated to Pakistan, giving up his resident status.
+Uzair was freed on 13 March 2020 and willingly repatriated to Pakistan, giving up his resident status.